hdiethelm/xenomai4-linuxcnc/README.md

     `checking for realtime API(s) to use... uspace+xenomai`
   - `make -j`
   - `sudo make setuid`
-- Run LinuxCNC <strong>Not yet working, needs Xenomai4 porting</strong>
+- Run LinuxCNC
   - ../scripts/linuxcnc
-  - LinuxCNC should show: `Note: Using XENOMAI (posix-skin) realtime`
+  - LinuxCNC should show: `Note: Using XENOMAI4 EVL realtime`
-  - latency-histogram is broken and has to be started using: <br>
+  - latency-histogram has to be started using: <br>
   `../scripts/rip-environment ../scripts/latency-histogram`

 ## Notes

 <strong>The target of this repo is to make it easy for others to use LinuxCNC with Xenomai4.
 No waranty can be given!</strong>

+Xenomai4 support got recently merged to master: https://github.com/LinuxCNC/linuxcnc/pull/3903

 ### Ethernet